bbopt/nomad/doc/user_guide/source/LibraryMode.rst

 ----------------------------

-The library mode allows to tailor the evaluation of the objectives and constraints within a specialized executable that contains NOMAD shared object library.
+The library mode allows to tailor the evaluation of the objectives and constraints within a specialized executable that calls NOMAD shared object libraries.

-For example, it is possible to link your own code with the NOMAD library (provided during installation) in a single executable that can define and run optimization for your problem.
+For example, it is possible to link your own code with the NOMAD libraries (provided during installation or built) in a light executable that can define and run optimization for your problem.
 Contrary to the batch mode, this has the disadvantage that a crash within the executable (for example during the evaluation of a point) will end the optimization unless a special treatment of exception is provided by the user.
 But, as a counterpart, it offers more options and flexibility for blackbox integration and